citp/privacy-policy-historical/n/no/noo/noobmeter.com.md

 All information and services on this site are provided without express or implied warranty of any kind.
 This site uses cookies.
+World of Tanks and World of Warplanes are trademarks of Wargaming.net.
 [Privacy policy](https://web.archive.org/privacyPolicy.jsp)